8 parts of speech definitions and examples

 There are three types of prepositions.
 They are:

-For example; and, but, or, if, though, than, since, so–that, as soon as, either–or, neither–nor, etc. Conjunctions are underlined in the below sentences for easy identification:
+Let’s see some other examples of conjunctions and use them in sentences.
+And, but, or, if, though, than, since, so–that, as soon as, either–or, neither–nor, etc. Conjunctions are marked as bold in the below sentences for easy identification:

 • Janny and Jammy are good friends.